soler-liliana/soil-classification-nea-deep-learning/README.md

 ## CNNs applied to satellite imagery from NEA Argentina

 A deep learning project for land use classification using satellite images and CNNs, focused on generalization to the NEA region (Argentina).
-Developed as the final work for the Data Science program.

 ---